Sharpe's Skirmish: Plot

 This short story occurs after Sharpe's Sword in the summer of 1812.
-Sharpe and his men escort commissary Major Tubbs to an abandoned Spanish fort where a cache of thousands of muskets has been forgotten in the general French retreat in northern Spain.
-Unbeknownst to the British, French Major Ducos has authorised a surprise raid to threaten the Duke of Wellington's supply lines and hopefully delay the British pursuit long enough for the French to regroup.
+Sharpe and his Light Company are assigned to guard commissary officer Major Tubbs and his assistants at an abandoned Spanish fort, where a cache of thousands of French muskets has been found, forgotten in the general French retreat in northern Spain.
+Unbeknownst to the British, French Major Ducos has persuaded Marshal Soult to give him a detachment of 4000 infantry and 2000 cavalry commanded by Soult's best cavalry general, Jean Harault, to launch a surprise raid to threaten the Lord Wellington's supply lines and hopefully force the British to retreat to Portugal.
 To accomplish this, the French first need to secure the fort, which guards a bridge across the Tormes River.
-However, Sharpe stands in the way, and for the first (but by no means last) time thwarts a scheme involving Ducos.
+However, Sharpe stands in the way, and for the first (but by no means last) time thwarts a scheme devised by Ducos.